 Birmingham Travel: Overview

 UK’s second biggest city is a vibrant metropolis where you can find a little of everything.
 It was just recently that the city was entitled as one of the most multi-cultural spots in England.
-So wherever you come from you’ll feel welcome in Birmingham.
+So wherever you come from you’ll feel welcome in the city.

-If now the city holds the title of most diversified place in England, in the past, Birmingham was remarkable for its industrial activity seen in buildings such as The Moor Street Station, The Victoria Law Courts, and the Stillhouse Lane.
+If now the city holds the title of most diversified place in England, in the past, Birmingham was remarkable for its industrial activity.
+Those days can still be felt in buildings such as The Moor Street Station, The Victoria Law Courts, and the Stillhouse Lane.
 All of them are kept in excellent conditions to preserve the image and culture of this glorious and distant past.

-Despite not having an underground service, the transportation of Birmingham won’t let you down.
-You can count on the historical Birmingham Moor Street Station which operates regional as well as the modern New Street Station (which offers trains for longer distances).
-Furthermore, you can choose the local bus service that traffics all over Birmingham from 6 am to 10 pm.
+Despite not having an underground service, the transportation of the city won’t let you down.
+You can count on the historical Moor Street Station which operates regional as well as the modern New Street Station (which offers trains for longer distances).
+Furthermore, you can choose the local bus service that travels all over from 6 am to 10 pm.

 Another option to visit Birmingham and its surroundings is renting a car.
 You can compare rental car prices on RentalCars.
 It is important to remember thar right hand drive is the standard in the UK, unlike most of Europe which uses LHD.